 Clinical Neuropsychology Fellowship Tracks and Sites

 There are two primary fellowship tracks available, an adult fellowship track and a pediatric fellowship track.
 Both fellowship tracks provide the opportunity to work with a wide array of patient populations and considerable resources within which the fellow can advance his or her specific interests while gaining a broad spectrum of experience.
 Supervised direct service delivery responsibilities include interviewing, test administration, report writing, consultation with various departments and medical personnel, and provision of feedback to patients, families, and referral sources.

 Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon NH: The Neuropsychology Service at DHMC serves as the primary training site for all fellows.
 Outpatients make up the bulk of referrals, though inpatients are occasionally seen.
-Referrals come from a wide variety of sources such as Neurology, Neurosurgery, Psychiatry, Pediatrics, and Internal Medicine, as well as other medical units at DHMC.
+Referrals come from a wide variety of sources such as Neurology, Neurosurgery, Psychiatry, Pediatrics, Genetics, Hematology/Oncology, and Internal Medicine, as well as other medical units at DHMC.
 Referrals also come from sources in the regional communities including school systems, health care providers, and community mental health centers.

 The adult fellowship has two sub-tracks, each involving two primary rotation sites.
 Applicants may apply to either or both sub-tracks, indicating order of preference.
 In consultation with faculty, fellows may chose to remain in their track for their second fellowship year, switch to the other track, or spend their second year full time at DHMC.

 - Sub-Track 1 (DHMC-NHH): The Neuropsychology Service at Dartmouth-Hitchcock Medical Center in Lebanon, and the Neuropsychology Laboratory at New Hampshire Hospital in Concord.

-All fellows, regardless of sub-track, provide consultation to referral sources, feedback with patients and families, and where appropriate, participate in intervention planning and monitoring as part of their duties.
-Furthermore, adult fellows, mainly in their second year, take turns participating in the intracarotid sodium amobarbital procedure (Wada tests) with a faculty member, although allowance is made for fellows who have greater or lesser interest in the procedure and population (mainly epilepsy), and other multidisciplinary clinics.
-Required didactics take place on Fridays.
+All fellows, regardless of sub-track, provide consultation to referral sources, feedback with patients and families, and participate in intervention planning and monitoring as part of their duties.
+Furthermore, adult fellows, mainly in their second year, participate in the Wada test and other multidisciplinary clinics.
+Pediatric fellows alos have the opportunity to gain Wada experience.
+Required didactics mainly take place on Fridays.